Mark McNulty: Personal life

 In November 1981, McNulty received serious facial and neck injuries when his car in high speed collided with a bus near his parents' farm in Zimbabwe, on his way to the ICL International in Johannesburg, South Africa.
 Despite his injuries, McNulty played in the 1981 South African Open the following month and won a tournament in Durban in January 1982, eight weeks after the accident.

 McNulty became an Irish citizen in 2003 at the age of 50.
 He was eligible to do so because his maternal grandmother was born in Ballymena in Northern Ireland.
 He stated that his reason for doing so was his concern that as a non-resident Zimbabwean it could take him up to two years to get his passport renewed if he lost it.
 Commentators elaborated that the farm that his family had been managing for 40-something years had been confiscated by the Mugabe regime.

 He now lives in Sunningdale, England.
-He has two children: Matthew (born 1985) and Catherine (born 1988).
-McNulty also has two stepchildren and four grandchildren: Luke, Layla, Charlee and Caila.
+He has two children.

 McNulty is the Director of the Mark McNulty Junior Golf Foundation.
 It is a non-profit organisation whose objective is to use golf as a medium to improve a child's development on and off the golf course while growing the game of golf.